Inherited Craziness

 cc-by-sa/2.0 - © Martin Bodman - geograph.org.uk/p/234495

 Richard Flew Jnr (bap.
-29 Sep 1765 in Rackenford, Devon), of this parish, Husbandman, son of Richard Flew and Joan Thorne, married Jane Wright, Spinster, sojourner (a temporary resident), on 11 Oct 1787 at All Saints Church, Rackenford.
-Unfortunately, it doesn't say where Jane came from, although there was a Jane Wright bap.
-4 Dec 1768 in Rose Ash, daughter of Thomas Wright, who is possibly the most likely candidate.
+29 Sep 1765 in Rackenford, Devon), of this parish, Husbandman, son of Richard Flew and Joan Thorne, married Jane Wright (bap.
+4 Dec 1768 in Rose Ash), Spinster, sojourner, daughter of Thomas Wright and Mary Wall, on 11 Oct 1787 at All Saints Church, Rackenford.
 Witnesses were John Way and John Ganzery.
-The Jnr suffix was needed as Richard's father, Richard Flew Snr, had married for the third time earlier in the same year and that marriage was recorded on the same page of the church records.
+The Jnr suffix was because Richard's father, Richard Flew Snr, married for the third time that year and that marriage was recorded on the same page of the church records.

 Richard and Jane Flew had at least ten children, baptised in Rackenford: